Enjoying our puzzle hints?

 Why is “HETERONYMS” in the Purple group?

-words with the same spelling but different meanings
+words that are spelled the same but have different meanings and pronunciations

 Green group — FEATURES OF A WEDDING